-These recommendations represent what is fair.
-Many public radio stations pay independent contributors substantially less than the rates described here.
-We acknowledge that some segments of the industry will need some time to bring rates up to fair standards.
+These recommendations represent what is fair when stations commission new work.
+Many public radio stations pay independent contributors substantially less than the rates described here, and in most cases standardized station rate cards are designed with the assumption that freelance pieces are not wholly new reporting, but rather re-edits of existing reporting for a larger (or more local) audience.
+We also recognize that some segments of the industry will need some time to bring rates for new commissions up to fair standards.

 These rates represent a floor.
 There may be, and often are, circumstances where a freelance or other independent contributor warrants a higher rate.
 That may be because the contributor brings exceptional experience or is based in an expensive market, or because the story is more demanding.

-Note: we’ve updated our recommendations, particularly in cases where it wasn’t clear why a story was classified in a particular way.
+Note: We’ve revised this document to clarify the circumstances where the rates described here apply, and elaborated on some descriptions, particularly in cases where it wasn’t clear why a story was classified in a particular way.
 If you have feedback or input on this or other rate guides, we would love to hear from you!
 Our contact information is at the bottom of the guide.

 Our recommendations on tape sync rates are described in a separate document: https://airmedia.org/rate-guide-tape-syncs/

 In general stations should expect to pay no less than $150 to $175 for the first hour of a straightforward tape sync.

 Our recommendations on compensation for feature commissions extend our day rate recommendations and should be based on appropriate day rates as described in our Guide to Day Rates — these recommendations only address producer compensation.
 Travel, tape sync and other expenses should be addressed separately.